Accreditation's the college has awarded.

 We also have a clear Complaints Policy, enabling customers to comment at any time.
 Our aim is always to put things right promptly and courteously, should they go wrong and to resolve issues in a mutually satisfactory manner.

-North Lindsey College has been successful in gaining re-accreditation for the Matrix Award in March 2010.
+North Lindsey College Customer Services has been successful in gaining re-accreditation for the Matrix Award in March 2016.

 This means we have consistent standards and systems to ensure the quality of our information, advice and guidance services.
 The College has a full range of recruitment and admissions policies that are available both as hard copies and via the College intranet.